CsabaSzabo/csabaszabo/contents/en/blog/dark-mode-for-website-with-nuxtjs-and-vuetify.md

 </v-btn>
 ```

-These text and background color changes could be a big job, if you haven't used Vuetify theme colors in your project, but it's a very quick job if you use them.
+These text and background color changes could be a big job if you haven't used Vuetify theme colors in your project, but it's a very quick job if you use them.

 For images, you could set the source of the image, based on the vuetify theme property `$vuetify.theme.dark`.